-I regularly use Uber in Bogota, and am a big fan.
-However, wherever Uber arrives in the world, it seems to bring controversy along with it!
+In Colombia, Uber is technically illegal, even though the company voluntarily pays millions of pesos in VAT.
+This is largely due to lobbying by the yellow taxi drivers.
 Licensed taxi drivers claim that Uber drivers are unskilled, steal their customers and avoid paying costs that taxi owners have to pay.
-In Bogota, taxi drivers refer to Uber drivers as ‘pirates’. and have been known to vandalise their cars and get them into trouble with the police.
-But as far as I can tell, Uber has always thrived because, like any successful business, it offers something that’s missing in the rest of the market.
+In Bogota, taxi drivers refer to Uber drivers as ‘pirates’ and have been known to vandalise their cars and get them into trouble with the police.
+But Uber is very popular with people and has a good reputation among users.

 Why has Uber thrived in Bogota?

-In a nutshell, Uber drivers in Bogota knew that all they had to do to gain clients was to offer the good service that most yellow taxi drivers weren’t offering.
+Enter Uber.
+It was as easy to order an Uber using the mobile app as it was to order a taxi in Bogota.
+The price is about the same as the yellow taxis (sometimes more, sometimes less depending on the price surge) and the service is usually good.
+From the beginning, Uber drivers in Bogota knew that all they had to do to gain clients was to offer the good service that most yellow taxi drivers weren’t offering.
 There was a boom in the number of people choosing to use Uber in Bogota instead of the taxis, and this led to protests and strikes by the taxi drivers, who demanded that Uber be made illegal.

 Why did they make Uber illegal?